+Part 2: Standard work plan

-Introduction
+Introduction to Part 2

 Today's global communications world has many different definitions for Optical and other Transport networks, which are supported by different technologies.
 This resulted in a number of different Study Groups within the ITU-T, e.g. SG 11, 12, 13, and 15 developing Recommendations related to Optical and other Transport Networks and Technologies.
 Moreover, other standards developing organizations (SDOs), forums and consortia are also active in this area.